TheRealAt0th3T/OperatingSystems/Project 1/README.md

 ## Testing

+Before testing, I had to make sure the makefile had all the correct flags and would correctly compile the program.
+We were to add a single line to flag pthreads library.
+I was able to refer to the discussion post on canvas for the line that needed to be added.
+Though, I still had to read into how to properly add it to the makefile.
+Once added properly, the actual testing of the program could start.

 The first main tests were to make sure the program compiled correctly.
 As I was not very familiar with C, there were a lot of syntax errors and minor formatting errors (ie declaring an int outside of the for loop before using it).
 After successful compilation, I ran the program to see if it would either succeed at sorting, and thus generate output,